yakir1991/lora-lite-phy/docs/offline_decode_investigation.md

   converted straight into nibbles/bytes without the old bit-matrix helpers.
 Keeping `cw_len` and `blocks` in scope restored the build, but the 500 ksps capture still yields `natural=108,24,74,75,34,52` for the first block and dewhitened bytes such as `bf 17 f2 78 30 6c …` with a failing CRC, so the demapper/Gray normalisation remains suspect.【F:src/rx/gr_pipeline.cpp†L498-L704】【76a685†L1-L33】
+- Iterated on that demapper: the Gray decoder now skips the old `-1` adjustment, the diagonal interleaver operates on explicit bit matrices, Hamming decoding funnels through `decode_hamming_codeword`, and dewhitening happens after nibble assembly.
+Even with those changes and an attempt to feed the integer-CFO estimate back into the Gray index, the 500 ksps capture still reports `natural=90,6,76,55,20,34` for the first payload block and diverging byte streams (`whitened=46 c2 9d…`, `dewhitened=b9 3c 61…`) alongside an invalid CRC, so the corruption must originate upstream of interleaving/FEC.【F:src/rx/gr_pipeline.cpp†L521-L719】【0fc94f†L1-L20】

 ## Root cause analysis